 - Place two non-stick pans over medium-high heat.

-- Add 1 to 2 tablespoons of olive oil to one pan and add the patties (working in batches so as not to overcrowd the pan).
-Sear on one side until deep brown, about 3 to 4 minutes.
-Flip and continue cooking 3 to 4 minutes or until desired doneness.
+- In a large saute pan add 2 tablespoons olive oil and heat over medium-high heat.
+Sear on one side or until deep brown, about 3-4 minutes.
+Flip and continue cooking 3-4 minutes or until desired doneness.
 In the last 2 minutes of cooking, add 2 tablespoons of butter, the garlic and thyme.
 Once the butter is melted, baste the burgers with the oil/butter mixture.
 Add the cheese, cover with a lid and let cook for 30 seconds, or until melted.
 Remove patties and set aside.

-- Begin assembling the burgers.
-Smear each piece of bread with the ketchup/mayo and then put a burger on the bread.
+- To Assemble: Smear each piece of bread with the ketchup/mayo and then put a burger on the bread.
 Top with the caramelized onions and sauerkraut.
-Top with the other piece of bread and squish down.
-Enjoy.
+Top with the other piece of bread and press together.